 We offer formal and casual footwear for men, women and children to our customers.
-We target low to middle end footwear sectors, which according to the Frost & Sullivan Report, refer to footwear with retail prices as set out below:
+We target low to middle end footwear sectors.
+Please refer to the section headed "Business - Products" in this [REDACTED] for further details of the selling price range and the revenue breakdown of our footwear during the Track Record Period.